graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 - If you only see mutations using primary key: You might be using the `PrimaryKeyMutationsOnlyPlugin`

-Don't forget to check any associated `.postgraphilerc` for these settings too!

 If you're new to GraphQL, perhaps you're looking in the wrong place?
-In the GraphiQL interface, open the docs on the right and go to the root.
+In Ruru (the Graph*i*QL interface), open the docs on the right and go to the root.
 Select the `Mutation` type to see the available mutations.
 If you try to execute a mutation (e.g. using autocomplete) you must use the `mutation` operation type when composing the request: